 At the same time, an ever-growing pool of talented designers and developers is allowing companies like Facebook to bring in resources to build custom solutions in-house.
 The decision is becoming less of “Can we make this?” and more “Should we make this?”

 But even with that said, the reality is that in most cases, buying a SaaS solution is almost always a safer and more efficient option than building a brand new tool.
+To determine if that's the case, you need to do 4 things:

 Figure out what you really need